Kerrie Orozco Memorial Ballfield Groundbreaking Renovations – Miller Park

 “The City is honored to have received generous philanthropic donations to renovate the Kerrie Orozco Ballfield at Miller Park.
 We are humbled to share in this project with the surrounding community”, says Brook Bench, Parks Director for the City of Omaha.

-Numerous groups involved will be in attendance as well as Mayor Stothert, Omaha Police Department members including Chief Schmaderer, representatives of PACE, LPOA, BPOA, and some of Kerrie's family members.
-We look forward to your attendance at this special groundbreaking ceremony.
+Numerous groups involved were in attendance as well as Mayor Stothert, Omaha Police Department members including Chief Schmaderer, representatives of PACE, LPOA, BPOA, and some of Kerrie's family members.

 Miller Park (2707 Redick Ave.)

 This event will be held on July 12th, Thursday from 4pm to 8pm in Miller Park.
 This event is designed to bring families out into the park and also to develop strong community relationships between the Officers of the Northeast Precinct and the community.
 There will be Free food, free bike helmets, free bike raffle for kids 5 through 12, and lots of other fun activities.
 All children must be accompanied by an adult in order to participate, so no drop offs.
 These activities will take place between 4 and 6 only.
 From 6 to 8 there will be Free swimming in the Miller Park wading pool.
 Anyone entering the pool area must have a swimsuit on whether they plan to swim or not, so please keep this in mind.
 Hope to see you all there!

 This Saturday, July 14th from 10am to 2pm in the parking lot of Florence Christian Church, 7300 Northridge Drive.
 You can bring all your broken bikes and have them fixed for free by the men of Florence Christian Church.
 This is a FREE event hosted every year by the church, where they fix flats, chains, brakes, etc. Just show up with your broken bike and while you wait, there will be free hot dogs and lots of fun activities to enjoy.